guillemontecinos/itp_spring_2019_electronic_rituals/meditation_1/meditation_1.md

 [![](http://img.youtube.com/vi/Akd6HyJMYJQ/0.jpg)](https://www.youtube.com/watch?v=Akd6HyJMYJQ)

 In South America football plays a significant role in social dynamics –hardly understandable by other cultures– because in most of our countries football is a place where the left behind can find a shelter to express theirselves and where they can belong to.
-But these expressions are most of the time anger and hateful manifestations against an other –which probably occupies the same place in the society but supports the arch-rival team.
+But these expressions are most of the time anger and hateful manifestations against an otherness – others which probably occupies the same place in the society but supports the arch-rival team.
 This has converted football into a dangerous ritual, where hooligans theft *brethren*, fight against the police and their rivals.

 [![](http://img.youtube.com/vi/6q_ztcTLF1Y/0.jpg)](https://www.youtube.com/watch?v=6q_ztcTLF1Y&t=27)